 CENTRAL ALBERTA FASD CLINIC

-We are committed to providing timely access to the assessment and diagnostic process for those individuals that meet the criteria for eligibility.
+We are committed to providing timely access to the assessment and diagnosis for those individuals that meet the criteria for eligibility.
 Assessment and diagnostic services are provided by a multi-disciplinary team based on the Canadian Clinical Guidelines for diagnosis.

 WRAP 2.0: FASD COACHING PARTNERSHIP PROJECT

-Through the services of FASD Instructional Coaches, including at-the-elbow assistance and professional development, school authority staff will be supported to enhance their capacity to meet the education needs of students with FASD (Early Childhood Services – Grade 12).
+Through the services of FASD Instructional Coaches, including at-the-elbow assistance and professional development, school personnel will be supported to enhance their capacity to meet the education needs of students with FASD (Early Childhood Services – Grade 12).

 Please contact us with any questions about our supports and services.